Michael Avenatti gets trial date over alleged Nike extortion

 Cohen is about six weeks into a three-year prison term after pleading guilty to campaign finance violations related to the hush money payment to Daniels and other financial crimes.

-Reporting By Brendan Pierson in New York; editing by Jonathan Oatis
+Reporting By Brendan Pierson in New York; editing by Jonathan Oatis and Susan Thomas